Car brakes fall into two categories: drum brakes and disc brakes.

 Closing Thoughts

-However, this doesn’t mean that drum brakes are going away anytime soon.
-Their lower costs and the possibility for reconditioning make the rear drum brake a viable option for most car owners.
+Disc brakes are more effective than drum brakes and are more durable, making them the preferred choice for newer vehicles.
+However, this doesn’t mean that drum brakes are going away soon.
+Their lower costs and the possibility for reconditioning make the rear drum brake a viable option for modern cars.

-However, irrespective of the type of brakes you may use, you need to keep them in check.
+Irrespective of the type of brakes you may use, you need to keep them in check.